 Consistent with the DCP Structure Plan, the internal road network is based on a modified grid layout.
-Roads are to be generally located along minor overland flowpaths and ridgelines or running generally along or perpendicular to the natural contours, wherever practicable, and will provide high connectivity throughout the precinct.
+Roads are to be generally located along ridgelines or typically running along or perpendicular to the natural contours, wherever practicable, providing high connectivity throughout the precinct.
 Residential development will be structured around, and defined by, a pattern of generally north-south and east-west running streets encouraging visual linkages, connectedness and continuity of movement from surrounding residential areas.
-This pattern of roads will be structured around the two east-west aligned local parks centrally located within the precinct.
+This pattern of roads will be structured around the linear park and water body running along the southern edge of the precinct.

 Special streetscape treatments along the internal roads will promote the concept of a landscaped environment, thereby enhancing the driving experience.
-The ultimate major entry point (once developed) to the west off Discovery Drive may also incorporate gateway signage and ornamental landscaping to create a strong sense of community identity.
+Key entry points may also incorporate gateway signage and ornamental landscaping to create a sense of community identity.

 A hierarchy of roadways related to traffic function, including bus movements, is to be adopted in the detailed design of the precinct.
-The amenity of the residential village is to be preserved by discouraging the amount of through traffic by the implementation of special streetscape treatments and traffic management techniques.
+The amenity of the residential precinct is to be preserved by discouraging the amount of through traffic by the implementation of special streetscape treatments and traffic management techniques.
 The road network has been planned so that through traffic will be generally limited to the sub-arterial and arterial roads associated with the wider road network.